Academy Awards A to Z

 Most of the winners make a token appearance at the Governor's Ball before heading off to a swankier bash.
-And they don't come more exclusive than the Vanity Fair party hosted by editor Graydon Carter, which for the last few years has taken place at the Sunset Tower Hotel.
+And they don't come more exclusive than the Vanity Fair party which last year moved from its usual location at Sunset Tower hotel to a specially-erected venue on Sunset Boulevard.

 During World War II, the Academy replaced its gold-plated statuettes with plaster ones and outlawed formal wear, while concerns over the situation in Iraq were reflected by a toned-down ceremony in 2003.
 "You probably noticed there was no red carpet tonight," said host Steve Martin: "That'll send them a message!"